minkdogg/Neighborhood-Map/README.md

 -Most of my error handling is handled by providing defaults and also making console.log error messages for debugging.

-=I tried to gracefully handle these errors this way as to not alert the user something was wrong.
+-I tried to gracefully handle these errors this way as to not alert the user something was wrong.
 This is why I tried to display what was returned by the location to the user.
 I would definitely take advice on how to do this better.